nanofaradcap/pokemon-tcg-watchlist/README.md

 # Pokémon TCG Watchlist

-A modern web application for tracking Pokémon TCG card prices from multiple sources with automatic card merging.
+A modern web application for tracking Pokémon card prices from TCGplayer and PriceCharting.

 ## Features